NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

   * $ ./deepstream-segmentation-analytics -c dstest_segmentation_config_semantic.txt -i usr_input.txt  -for multi class

+  * make the models dir. in the deepstream-segmentation-analytics and copy the trt.fp16.tlt.unet.engine (as example) into models dir.

   * The program run will generate the output jpg as the masked ground truth after the segmentation which is saved in the masks directory.

       ![segmentation-result](segmentation-result.png)